I am a wine industry professional and wine writer who has been working in the wine industry since 2005 and in Okanagan Valley since 2007.

-The people who participate regularly in this podcast also work in the industry in various ways.
+The people who have participated regularly in this podcast also work in the industry in various ways.
 All are below a certain age we don’t really remember when BC wine (and Canadian wine) was not entirely fit for human consumption.
 Our earliest memories of BC are from the early 2000’s or late ’90’s.
 The wine industry in BC has undergone a major change in the last 20 years and it is in that milieu in which our palates have developed.

-Though we work in the industry, we are not paid by anyone to promote any particular wine at anytime on this website.
-The only real ‘rule’ in producing my podcasts is that we don’t ever taste a wine made by the winery for which we currently work.
+Though we work in the industry, we are not paid by anyone to promote any particular wine at any time on this website.
+The only real unwritten ‘rule’ in producing my podcasts is that we don’t ever taste a wine made by the winery for which we currently work.
 Frequent listeners will notice that, like all rules, it gets bent a little sometimes.
 But for the most part, we will let you know our relationship to the winery or business and I try to make sure as much appropriate information is properly disclosed.

 Cheers from wine country!